zhenyuliu-hunnu/astro-theme-retypeset/src/content/posts/guides/Theme Guide-en.md

 #### toc

-Enables the table of contents.
-This feature is not yet implemented.
+Generate table of contents.
+Set to false to disable automatic generation.
+Default is true.

 #### lang